YouX24/Bot_Text_Detector/readme.md

 ## Install Dependencies
 1. Open a terminal and navigate to folder `../Bot_Text_Detector`
-2. Run this command to install dependencies `pip install pandas nltk flask flask-cors scikit-learn unidecode tensorflow` For MAC users: `pip3 install pandas nltk flask flask-cors scikit-learn unidecode tensorflow keras`
+2. Run this command to install dependencies `pip install pandas nltk flask flask-cors scikit-learn unidecode tensorflow keras`
+    For MAC users: `pip3 install pandas nltk flask flask-cors scikit-learn unidecode tensorflow keras`
     Note: Ensure that a version of Python 3.11 is installed.
 Versions of Python 3.12 may cause compatibility issues with Tensorflow.
 ## Start Backend Server